Joe Mahoney

-Joseph Edward Mahoney (born February 1, 1987) is an American former Major League Baseball (MLB) first baseman who played for the Baltimore Orioles and Miami Marlins in 2012 and 2013.
+Joseph Edward Mahoney (born February 1, 1987) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) from 2012 to 2013 for the Baltimore Orioles and Miami Marlins.

 College career

 Mahoney attended Catholic Central High School in Troy, New York and the University of Richmond.
 While with Richmond in 2005, he hit .268 with nine home runs and 41 RBI.
 In 2006, he hit .356 with five home runs and 49 RBI.
 After the 2006 season, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 In 2007, his final year at Richmond, he hit .305 with 17 home runs, 62 RBI and 16 stolen bases.
 In 2004, he took Amsterdam Rams pitcher Kyle Cetnar deep over the center field wall for a mammoth home run blast.
 This is still considered one of the longest home runs in Big 10 history and school history at CCHS.